Procter & Gamble: "The Talk"

 In 2017, as part of the "My Black is Beautiful" platform, P&G released an advertisement called "The Talk".
-The advertisement shows African American parents throughout the decades giving their children "the talk" about racism.
+It showed African American mothers throughout the decades giving their children "the talk" about racism.
 The advertisement garnered controversy for several different reasons.
-Some people criticized the advertisement for not showing any fathers giving "the talk", while others accused it of being anti-white.
-One scene shows a mother warning her daughter about being pulled over by the police.
+Some criticized it for not showing any fathers giving "the talk", while others accused it of being anti-white.
+One scene depicted a mother warning her daughter about being pulled over by the police.
 The daughter responds by saying that she is a good driver so her mother doesn't need to worry about her getting a ticket.
 The mother then implies that she might experience police brutality by being racially profiled and killed.
-Several police officers and police groups accused that part of the advertisement of being anti-cop.
+Several police officers and groups accused that part of the advertisement of being anti-cop.

 "The Talk" was accused by Michelle Malkin of National Review of being "liberal advertising".
-Malkin also called the advertisement "Black Lives Matter propaganda" and accused it of pandering and using identity politics.
+Malkin also called the ad "Black Lives Matter propaganda" and accused it of pandering and using identity politics.
 Despite the criticism, the advertisement also received a lot of positive reception and praise with some calling it "powerful" and "thought-provoking".
 The advertisement has also won several awards including the 2018 Cannes Lions International Festival of Creativity Grand Prix and the 2018 Primetime Emmy Award for Outstanding Commercial during the 70th Primetime Creative Arts Emmy Awards.

-International sponsor of war

-The National Agency for the Prevention of Corruption of Ukraine have put P&G on the list of international sponsors of the war.
-According to the NAPC, P&G has two factories operating in Russia (the Gillette razor manufacturing plant in Saint Petersburg and a toiletries manufacturing plant in Tula oblast), thus contributing to the Russian federal budget and financing Russian war crimes.
+"Woke" social stances

+The company has been criticized for its social stances, some of which were criticized for being "woke".

+In November 2014, P&G came out publicly in support of same-sex marriage.